This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Macros

-The macro in C language is one of the most classic and simplest compile-time code generation techniques.
-Pure text replacement, for example, if we want to repeat the string "Hello World" 100 times.
+C language’s macro is one of the most classic and simplest compile-time code generation techniques.
+It’s pure text replacement.
+For example, if we want to repeat the string "Hello World" 100 times.
 What should we do?
 Obviously, we don’t want to manually copy and paste.
 Consider using macros to accomplish this task.

 #define REPEAT(x) (REPEAT1(x) REPEAT1(x) REPEAT1(x) REPEAT1(x) REPEAT1(x))